korus-labs/MIDIjourney/README.md

 ## License

-This project is under the MIT License, giving you the freedom to explore and modify as you wish.
+Developed by Elliot Fouchy and Thomas Haferlach, this project is under the MIT License, giving you the freedom to explore and modify as you wish.

-### Technologies Utilized
 ### Technologies Utilized

 - [KORUS Labs](https://korus.co/koruslabs)